tuxbear/supadinos/README.md

 We ❤️ contributions!
 Follow these steps to get involved:

 1️⃣ Fork the repository 🍴
 2️⃣ Create a new branch 🌿
+3️⃣ Create an issue in the [Project](https://github.com/users/Jaseyacey/projects/4) then use the issue name as the 🌿 name
-3️⃣ Make your changes ✍️
+4️⃣ Make your changes ✍️
-4️⃣ Commit your changes 📦
+5️⃣ Commit your changes 📦
 5️⃣ Push your branch 🚢
 6️⃣ Open a pull request 🚀
 7️⃣ Wait for review and merge! 🎉